Portrait of a Man in a Wide-Brimmed Hat (Hals; Gotha)

-The Portrait of a Man in a Wide-Brimmed Hat is a work by the 17th-century Dutch artist Frans Hals.
-It was painted in about 1625–1635 and hangs in the Herzogliches Museum ("Ducal Museum"), part of the Friedenstein Palace complex at Gotha, Germany.
+Portrait of a Man in a Wide-Brimmed Hat is a name used to identify an untitled painting that hangs in the Herzogliches Museum ("Ducal Museum"), part of the Friedenstein Palace complex at Gotha, Germany.
+Frans Hals, a 17th-century Dutch artist, painted it in about 1625–1635.
 It was stolen in 1979, recovered in 2019, and restored in 2020–2021.

 Description and context

-The work is a half-length portrait of a middle-class man who is about 30 years old.
+The work is a half-length portrait of a middle-class man who looks about 30 years old.
 The sitter (who has not been identified) has a rather glassy complexion and regular features.
 His nose is straight, his cheeks are rosy, and he wears a moustache and "soul patch".
 He is turned three-quarters right and smiles at the viewer.
 He holds his right hand to his breast and leans towards us a little to catch our attention.
 He seems to rest his right elbow on the picture frame as if it were a windowsill, potentially crossing the boundary between his space and ours.
 The sitter wears a black doublet and a plain black silk cloak, a white falling collar of fine pleated linen, and a wide-brimmed black felt hat.
 The background is grey.
 From the viewer's perspective, the light falls from the left.
-The portrait is in oil on canvas glued to an oaken panel from later than 1688.
+The portrait is in oil on canvas glued to an oak panel from later than 1688.
 It is not signed or dated.
 Cornelis Hofstede de Groot notes its "broad and vigorous" style, while Katja Kleinert (curator of 17th-century Dutch and Flemish art at the Gemäldegalerie, Berlin) observes that it makes a remarkably dynamic impression for a portrait from its time.